 But they won’t.
 Children need one thing: the freedom to choose a new path, their own path.
 That's what Lifeschooling has given us!

 You and your child have the instructions within yourself.
 We all came with it.
-That knowing is crucial for a mother.
+That knowing is crucial for a parent.
 Because it allows you to connect to your instinct, your intuition without shame or guilt.